-The MIT Program in Art, Culture and Technology (ACT) was formed as a result of a merger between the Visual Arts Program (VAP) and the Center for Advanced Visual Studies (CAVS) in the summer of 2009.
+The Program in Art, Culture and Technology (ACT) facilitates artist-thinkers’ exploration of art’s broad, complex, global history and conjunction with culture, science, technology, and design via rigorous critical artistic practice and practice driven theory.
 ACT emphasizes experimentation and transdisciplinary approaches to studio production in both traditional and new media.
 Students are encouraged to consider both the physical and the cultural context of their artworks/projects as central to their interpretation.
 Presentations on contemporary art as well as discussions in theory and criticism, and an understanding of research-based artistic practice complement studio production and the development of projects.

 act courses have a strong focus on:

 Courses are taught by renowned practicing artists working in an international arena.
-The Program offers a variety of introductory courses to the general MIT student population, as well as courses tailored to undergraduates majoring in architecture.
-Advanced courses related to specific media and topics are offered as electives for both undergraduate and graduate students.
-MIT’s Program in Art, Culture and Technology offers an undergraduate major, minor, or concentration, plus a highly selective two-year graduate program, leading to a Master of Science in Art, Culture and Technology (SMACT) degree.
+The Program offers a variety of advanced and introductory courses to the MIT graduate students and undergraduates, as well as courses tailored to undergraduates majoring in architecture.
+MIT’s Program in Art, Culture and Technology offers an undergraduate minor and concentration, plus a highly selective two-year graduate program, leading to a Master of Science in Art, Culture and Technology (SMACT) degree.